-Conclusion on the Draft Local Plan
+Conclusion on the Local Plan as a whole

-The appraisal predicts positive effects in respect of the majority of objectives, with 'significant' positive effects predicted in respect of 'Accessibility'.
-This 'significant' positive effect is predicted primarily the basis that the proposed spatial strategy focuses growth on the most accessible areas and those less accessible areas where there is the potential for growth to support / unlock new strategic community and transport infrastructure (also employment), namely within the south of the Borough, including within the Strategic Area of Regeneration.
-This characteristic of the proposed spatial strategy also enables a conclusion of 'moderate' positive effects in respect of 'Air quality' and 'Transport'.
+The assessment predicts positive effects in respect of the majority of objectives, with 'significant' positive effects predicted in respect of Accessibility.
+This 'significant' positive effect is predicted primarily on the basis that the proposed spatial strategy focuses growth on the most accessible areas and those less accessible areas where there is the potential for growth to support / unlock new strategic community and transport infrastructure (also employment), namely within the south of the Borough, including within the Strategic Area of Regeneration.
+This characteristic of the proposed spatial strategy also enables a conclusion of 'moderate' positive effects in respect of Air quality and Transport.